cyberstyl/PE-Parser/README.md

 ## Building / Compiling / Running
 The source code can be compiled and run on both Linux/Windows, using either gcc or Visual Studio (tested on Visual Studio 2015).

-on Windows you can open the solution file and Build a solution of the project.
+on Windows you can open the solution (PErser.sln) file and Build a solution of the project.
 On Linux you can build and run the program in following steps.

 ```